Oklahoma tornado victims astounded at how they survived

 "Yesterday I was numb.
 Today I cried a lot.
 Now I'm on the victory side of it," said Beth Vrooman, who hid in a shelter in her garage in Moore during the storm.

-The tornado's winds exceeded 200 miles per hour, flattened entire blocks and demolished two schools and a hospital on its 17-mile (27-km), 50-minute rampage through central Oklahoma.
+The tornado's winds exceeded 200 miles per hour (320 kph), flattened entire blocks and demolished two schools and a hospital on its 17-mile (27-km), 50-minute rampage through central Oklahoma.

 Of the 24 people killed, 10 were children, including seven who died at Plaza Towers Elementary School.
 About 240 others were injured, emergency management officials said.
 The youngest victim was 4 months old, the oldest was 63.